 - GIVES YOU ENERGY – The high magnesium levels in cacao will give you a long lasting energy boost, so great if you need a hit of energy mid-afternoon or before a gym session.
 Word of advice: if you are easily stimulated it is not advisable to eat too much before bedtime for obvious reasons.

 - GREAT FOR SKIN, HAIR AND NAILS – Cacao’s source of sulfur will help get you glowing due to its ability to build keratin and collagen, both of which are the building blocks to your skin, hair and nails.
 How truly awesome is that?
-COLLAGEN!
+Let me say that again “it helps to build COLLAGEN”!

 - HEALTHY GUT – Cacao can help improve your gut microbiome, and a healthy gut microbiome is associated with a strong immune system.